enhancedlib/enhanced/README.md

 A Powerful C++ Development Framework

-This software is licensed under the [MIT License with "Fairness" Exception](LICENSE).
+This software is licensed under the [MIT License with the Distribution Exception](LICENSE).

 Please report bugs at [GitHub Issues](https://github.com/sharedwonder/enhanced/issues).